Q: Do you havethis plant/seeds for sale? How much does it cost?

 15-50-30).
 Of course, the conditions must be rght for blooming -

-A: All the information we have about particular plants we collect in our Online Catalog.
-Refer to Catalog articles to learn more about particular species.
+A: Check out our Online Catalog.
 You can grow our tropical plants indoors or in a green house during winter and treat them as regular house plants.
 Make sure to provide enough light and reduce watering during winter, and do not fertilize till spring.

 A: Erythrina is a very